Synchronize with Git

 (Available with plug-in version 1.1.1 and later) |

-Defines the image to be used in order to provision the Controller.
-See the controller_elastic_configuration table below. | Yes, if the Controller is defined to be provisioned from a Docker image. |
+Defines the image to be used to provision the Controller.
+For parameter details, see YAML controller_elastic_configuration parameters. | Yes, if the Controller is defined to be provisioned from a Docker image. |

-automatic_trending | Defines the association to an existing trend report. | No |
+automatic_trending | Defines the association to an existing trend report.
+For parameter details, see YAML automatic_trending parameters. | No |

 Parameter | Description | Required |